giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Once you enable versioning, you can't disable it, you can only suspend it.
 A way of disabling it is to delete the bucket and re-create it
 * Every time you update an object, it will become private by default.
-* It integrates with Lifecycle policies.
+* It integrates with Lifecycle rules.
+Lifecycle allows you to automatically move objects between storage tiers after a configurable amount of time.
+Lifecycle rules can be applied to current and previous versions.
 * Provides MFA Delete capability.
 * You pay for each version you have.
 * Delete an object:

-    Once you delete a file inside a versioned bucket, you don't delete the file, you simply add a Delete Marker (this basically creates a new version of the object)
+    Once you delete a file inside a versioned bucket, you don't delete the file, you simply add a Delete Marker (this basically creates a new version of the object).
     If you delete the version with the Detele Marker you will basically restore the object.

     If you want to permanently delete the object, you have to delete all the Versions of the object.

-    You can optionally add another layer of security by configuring a bucket to enable MFA Delete
+    You can optionally add another layer of security by configuring a bucket to enable MFA Delete.

     More info about versioning:
     [ObjectVersioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html)